browserengineering/book/book/invalidation.md

         obj = elt.layout_object
         if isinstance(obj, IframeLayout) or \
            isinstance(obj, ImageLayout):
-            if attr == "width":
+            if attr == "width" or attr == "height": obj.width.mark()
-                obj.width.mark()
 ```

 Otherwise, `IframeLayout` and `ImageLayout` are handled just like
 `InputLayout`.

-Once again, make sure you go through the associated `paint` methods
-and make sure you're always calling `get` when you use `width`.
-Check
+Search your code to make sure you you're always
+interacting with `width` via methods like `get` and `read`, and check
-that your browser works, including with interactions like
+that your browser works, including testing user interactions like
 `contenteditabel`.
-If anything's wrong, you just need to make sure
-that you're always refering to `width` via methods like `get` and
-`read` that check dirty flags.

 ::: {.further}
 TODO